vveliev-tc/agent-ruby/README.md

 - [Log4r](https://rubygems.org/gems/log4r)

 To use Logger, set use_standard_logger parameter to true (see Configuration chapter).
 For the other two corresponding appenders/outputters are available under reportportal/logging.

-## Parallel formatter

-ReportPortal::Cucumber::ParallelFormatter can be used for tests started via parallel_tests gem.

-Note: Launch id is shared between independent processes (as is the case with parallel_tests gem) via a file in `Dir.tmpdir`.

 ## Links